The Thanksgiving Virtue We’re Forgetting

 The October Dip Is Real

-The energy in the hallways shifts.
 The bright chatter of September has quieted, and the energy in the hallways wanes.
 Hoodies are up.
 Heads are down.
 The students who bounded into class a month ago now slide into their seats, eyes a little weary.
 The light outside has faded, and so, it seems, has theirs.

 It’s not just students who feel it; parents and teachers do too.
 The shorter days test everyone’s patience; we grow weary with them—and sometimes at them—wondering when their spark will return.